MonteiroEtAl/OpenWMB/README.md

 The WM battery is compatible with Microsoft Windows (Vista or above) and Apple Mac OS.

 ## Recommendations
-We recommend using a mouse to administrate the WM battery, especially if you intend to employ the multimodal and/or symmetry span.
+We recommend using a mouse to administrate the WM battery, especially if you intend to employ the multimodal and/or the symmetry span.

 ## Publications
 - In the near future, we will publish a scientific paper that will report a validation study and describe the features of the battery in detail.
 We kindly ask that you cite this work if you use the battery in published research.